Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Collision of deformed nuclei

-From the simulated events, we calculate the harmonic flow coefficients $v_n$ and construct the momentum dependent correlation coefficients between them.
-In the following two subsections we present the results for the factorization-breaking coefficients, give by Eqs. \ref{vecsqcorr}, \ref{magsqcorr} and \ref{angcorr}, for collisions of deformed nuclei and compare them to the corresponding spherical nuclei collision results.
-Comparing to the spherical nuclei with $\beta_n$ = 0, one can isolate the effect of deformation effect on these correlations.
+The harmonic flow coefficients $v_n$ are calculated for all charged particles with transverse momenta between $0.2$ and $3.0$GeV.
+The momentum dependent correlators are calculated by averaging over events in the given centrality class.
+In the following two subsections we present the results for the factorization-breaking coefficients given by Eqs. \ref{vecsqcorr}, \ref{magsqcorr}, and \ref{angcorr} for collisions of deformed nuclei and compare them to the corresponding spherical nuclei collision results.
+Comparing to the spherical nuclei with $\beta_n$ = 0, one can isolate the effect of nuclear deformations on these correlations.